textpattern/textpattern.github.io/development/index.md

 ## Plugin lifecycle management and preferences

 Plugins can opt into receiving `plugin_prefs` and `plugin_lifecycle` events.
-The opt-in is signaled to core by flagging your intention using `$plugin['flags']`.
+The opt-in is signalled to core by flagging your intention using `$plugin['flags']`.

 `PLUGIN_LIFECYCLE_NOTIFY` and `PLUGIN_HAS_PREFS` are defined bit masks